-A British court has ordered the government of Zambia to pay the "vulture fund" company Donegal International 15.5 million dollars.
-Donegal is owned by the US company Debt Advisory International.
-But investigative journalist Greg Palast reveals a new development: Democracy Now!’s airing of his BBC expose on Donegal this year has led the Justice Department to open an bribery investigation that could lead to an indictment. [includes rush transcript]
+A British court has ordered the government of Zambia to pay the “vulture fund” company Donegal International $15.5 million.
+Donegal is owned by the U.S. company Debt Advisory International.
+But investigative journalist Greg Palast reveals a new development: Democracy Now!’s airing of his BBC expose on Donegal this year has led the Justice Department to open a bribery investigation that could lead to an indictment. [includes rush transcript]

 GREG PALAST: Mr. Sheehan says it wasn’t a bribe.
 They were only trying to help the Zambian people.

 MICHAEL SHEEHAN: We offered to donate debt to a low-income housing initiative, which was a charitable initiative, which did end up building over several thousand houses for the poor.
 You’re contorting the facts.
 You’re on my property, and I would ask you to step off.

 GREG PALAST: We showed this to the current president’s adviser.
 He was not impressed.

 MARTIN KALUNGA-BANDA: When you are talking about any amount, $40 million or thereabout, to be paid to service some unfair debt, you are talking about in excess of 300,000 children being prevented from going to school.

 AMY GOODMAN: An excerpt of Greg Palast’s piece.
 Now, a British court has ruled on the case: Zambia ordered to pay Sheehan’s company $15.5 million on its original $4 million debt.
 The Zambian government says the money will have to come directly from its budget for health and education.